 Isn’t it better knowing they are with you, because they want to be?

 There’s only way you can know that for sure.

 What do you think?
-Can you really make your relationship more secure by trying to trust your partner so they don’t become untrustworthy?
+Can you really make your relationship more secure, by trying to trust your partner in hopes that this will make it so they don’t become untrustworthy?